Dubai Chamber of Commerce CEO Hamad Buamim confirms that Apple and Tesla already have exemption from rules

 But new rules aimed at liberalising the UAE’s investment environment have been debated by the Federal National Council and Mansoori has since confirmed that the rules will come into effect by Q4 this year.

-Currently, companies that undertake certain activities are exempt from the 51 percent requirement, including oil companies with concession agreements, companies involved in the oil and gas industry, companies that produce electricity and gas, companies involved in treatment of water and transmission and distribution.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Currently, companies that undertake certain activities are exempt from the 51 percent requirement, including oil companies with concession agreements, companies involved in the oil and gas industry, companies that produce electricity and gas, companies involved in treatment of water and transmission and distribution.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.